umati/connect/umati2mtc/README.md

 ## Overview

-UMATI2MTC is a Python-based application that bridges OPC UA umati (universal machine tool interface) data sources with MTConnect agents.
-It enables real-time data conversion and mapping from OPC UA umati nodes to MTConnect SHDR (Simple Hierarchical Data Representation) format, facilitating Industry 4.0 connectivity for machine tools and manufacturing equipment.
+UMATI2MTC is a Python-based application that translates data from the umati Gateway software to MTConnect.
+The provided docker compose file sets up a complete environment with an MQTT broker, a simulator for umati data, the adapter for processing and converting the data, and an MTConnect agent to serve the converted data.

 ### Key Features

-- **Real-time OPC UA umati Data Processing**: Receives OPC UA umati data via MQTT
+- **Real-time OPC UA umati Data Processing**: Receives OPC UA umati data from an MQTT-Broker
 - **MTConnect SHDR Server**: Implements SHDR server for MTConnect agent communication
-- **Flexible Mapping System**: Excel-based configuration for mapping umati data to MTConnect
+- **Variable Mapping**: Excel-based configuration for mapping umati OPC UA data and MTConnect data
-- **MQTT Message Broker**: Centralized message distribution using Mosquitto
 - **Simulation Capabilities**: Built-in simulator for testing and development
-- **Docker Compose Integration**: Complete containerized deployment with 4 services
+- **Docker Compose Integration**: Complete containerized deployment
-- **Multi-Vendor Support**: Pre-configured support for various machine tool vendors

 ## Architecture